wind-mask/github-readme-stats/readme.md

 ### Themes

-With inbuilt themes, you can customize the look of the card without doing any [manual customization](#customization).
+With inbuilt themes, you can customize the look of the card without doing any [manual customization](#customization)。

-Use `&theme=THEME_NAME` parameter like so :
+使用 `&theme=THEME_NAME` parameter like so :

 ```md
 ![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=anuraghazra&show_icons=true&theme=radical)